Charles Dickens

 Great Expectations – Charles Dickens (1861)

-Great Expectations by Charles Dickens follows Pip’s journey from poverty to wealth, exploring class, love, and redemption.
+Great Expectations by Charles Dickens follows Pip, an orphan whose journey from poverty to wealth is shaped by mysterious benefactors and personal trials.

 Charles Dickens